Wang-Yue/CamillaDSP-Monitor/README.md

 This filter adds a special, smooth high pass to the DA path, with zero latency, very low THD and phase deviation.
 This filter has a corner frequency of 7 Hz, to not only cancel DC but also reduce the amount of inaudible and imperceptible infrasound a bit that plagues some sources.

+## Emphasis

+In the early times of digital audio, pre- and de-emphasis were used for radio transmission.
+The audio signal is equalized to have treble boosted when recorded.
+When played back an analog treble filter is required.
+Many older CDs were recorded with Emphasis.

+DAC chips, modern ones included, usually hava a register to turn on de-emphasis but not many audio products use this feature.
+As a result, old CDs may feel too bright when playing via modern hardware.
+This project offers an identical solution implemented in software.
+User may choose to pre-emphasis or de-emphasis the signal before sending it to the output.

 # User Interface

 The script has a simple terminal user interface.
 When being executed, CamillaDSP is started automatically.